 Found Red Apples and Bread

-– It is so well preserved because of the dense peat and clay it was buried in.
-This should not be possible, says Ellen Marie Næss, associate Professor at the Museum of Cultural History in Oslo to NRK.
+– The objects are so well preserved because of the dense peat and clay in which they were buried.
+This should not be possible, Ellen Marie Næss, associate Professor at the Museum of Cultural History told Norwegian media.

-She says that during the excavation they also found a bucket of apples which were still red, including recognizable blueberries and cress.
+She also told that during the excavation they found a bucket of apples that still were red, including recognizable blueberries and cress.

-– In addition, they found one raised bread dough that was ready to be cooked immediately when the two women reached afterlife, Næss continues.
+– In addition, they found one raised bread dough that was ready to be cooked immediately when the two women reached afterlife, Næss told.

 The most fascinating is still the two female skeletons.
 Who were they?

 – They must have been incredibly influential in their community being given such a grave.
-Ordinary people were not buried in an awesome ship with lots of animals and beautiful things.
-So these are women who may have been political and religious leaders, who have had much power and an important position.
+Ordinary people were not buried in an awesome ship with lots of animals and beautiful objects.
+So these are women who may have been political and religious leaders, who have had much power and important positions.